joe4dev/geth-hello-world/README.md

 	aimsHelloWorldContractInstance.sayHello(); // OUTPUT: "Hello World"

-If the output is "Hello World" then you have successfully installed geth and you are ready for the AIMS Smart Contract Lab!
+If the output is "Hello World" then you have successfully installed Geth and you are ready for the AIMS Smart Contract Lab!